Mack Wilson

-Lyndell Santrell "Mack" Wilson (born February 14, 1998) is an American football linebacker for the New England Patriots of the National Football League (NFL).
-He played college football at Alabama.
+Lyndell Santrell "Mack" Wilson Sr. (born February 14, 1998) is an American professional football linebacker for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.

-Early years
+Early life

 Wilson attended George Washington Carver High School in Montgomery, Alabama.
 A five star recruit, he committed to University of Alabama to play college football.

 College career

 Wilson played in all 15 games as a true freshman at Alabama in 2016, recording eight tackles.
 As a sophomore in 2017, he played in 12 games with two starts and had 40 tackles and four interceptions and one touchdown.
 As a junior in 2018, Wilson had 71 tackles, one sack, and two interceptions.
-After the season, Wilson decided to forgo his senior year and enter the 2019 NFL Draft.
+After the season, Wilson decided to forgo his senior year and enter the 2019 NFL draft.